Where to Stay in Japan • Guide to 10 Top Cities and Hotels

 1. Tokyo – where to stay in Japan for the first time

-Don’t forget that Tokyo is one of the most touristic cities in the world, so do yourself a favor and book your accommodation in advance.
-Plus, if you book earlier than most travelers, you’ll get to find rooms in the coolest hotels in Tokyo!
+Tokyo hosts over 20 million tourists every year, so do yourself a favor and book your accommodation in advance.
+Plus, if you book earlier, you can find rooms in the coolest hotels in Tokyo, including the one with robots!

 Luxury hotel

-With a great location, just a few minutes’ walk away from a subway station and the attractions, this hotel offers spacious rooms with a simple yet chic decor and great city views.
-Guests will have access to 13 restaurants, an indoor pool, and many on-site shops.
+With a great location, just a few minutes’ walk from the subway station and the attractions, this hotel offers spacious rooms with a simple yet chic decor and city views.
+Guests have access to 8 restaurants, an indoor pool, and many on-site shops.
+This is without a doubt the best luxury hotel in Tokyo and beyond!

 Other accommodation options in Tokyo